ikluft/ikluft-tools/profile-dir/README.md

 Then make symbolic links pointing your home directory scripts into the git sources.
 I'll abbreviate the source directory as _srcdir_.
 If you used the git clone method, you can update it from the git repository directly after changes occur.

+For those who need a refresher on how to create symbolic links, use "ln -s target origin".
+See the [ln(1) manual](https://www.gnu.org/software/coreutils/manual/coreutils.html#ln-invocation).
+I'm mainly mentioning it here to include the reminder that the ln command arguments may appear backwards.
+Links below are in the order "origin → target".

 * create symlink: ~/.bashrc → _srcdir_/dot-bashrc
 * create symlink: ~/.profile → _srcdir_/dot-profile
 * create directories: ~/.config/sh ~/.config/sh/bashrc.d ~/.config/sh/profile.d